Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: final remarks

-\item Through the LDA+U approximation, the Bb2$_{1}$m phase is the most stable configuration, and the band structure presents a semi-metallic character.
-For 0.2 $\leq$ U $\leq$ 2.0 eV, we have evidenced a gap around $\Gamma$ (gap size of 96 meV at $\Gamma$ for U = 0.5 eV) and Dirac-like bands at M$_{x}$ in good agreement with the band structure reported by the experiments.
-However, for above U $>$ 1.4 eV, the band around $\Gamma$ is pushed down to lower energies increasing the gap size.
-Moreover, for a large U value, we revealed an insulator state at the U value suggested by the perturbative approach (U$_{LDA}$ $=$ 2.3 eV), in which the spins are aligned along (1,1,1) direction.
+\textbf{LDA+U:} The Bb2$_{1}$m phase is the most stable configuration, and the band structure presents a semimetallic character.
+For 0.2 $\leq$ U $\leq$ 2.0 eV, we have evidenced a gap around $\Gamma$ (gap size of 96 meV at $\Gamma$ for U $=$ 0.5 eV) and Dirac-like bands at M$_{x}$ in good agreement with the band structure reported by the experiments.
+However, for above U $\geq$ 1.4 eV, the band around $\Gamma$ is pushed down to lower energies increasing the gap size (as also happens with PS).

-\item When we fix the crystal symmetry to Pn2$_{1}$a and use the LDA+U approximation for U $\leq$ 1.7 eV, a semi-metallic state characterizes the system, above this value, the Dirac-like bands are suppressed, in line with the PS approximation results.
-Here, a 20 and 80 meV gap appears at M$_{x}$ for U $=$ 1.8 and 2.0 eV, respectively.
-To fix the crystal symmetry to Bb2$_{1}$m, for the lower U-values (0-2 eV), we identify that the band structure response upon changes on the Hubbard-U is to modify the gap at $\Gamma$-point.
-For higher U values (2-2.7 eV), the system has different electronic states in which the system goes toward an insulator --in the LDA case-- and metallic states --in the PS case-- for U $>$ 2.3 eV.